brave/browser-laptop/docs/appActions.md

 **tag**: `string`, A tag to associate with the site. e.g. bookmarks.

 **originalSiteDetail**: `string`, If specified, the original site detail to edit / overwrite.

+**destinationIsParent**: `boolean`, Whether or not the destinationDetail should be considered the new parent.
   The details of the old entries will be modified if this is set, otherwise only the tag will be added.